-- Attend mass each week, virtually or in person. - Set aside a special time of day to pray and reflect together as a family. - Have a special place in your home dedicated to God. - Continue to practise our classroom prayers as a family.
+- Attend mass each week. - Set aside a special time of day to pray and reflect together as a family. - Have a special place in your home dedicated to God. - Continue to practise our classroom prayers as a family.

 Think about and recognise the gifts they have which are God given.